MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

 While a language model that's trained for general generative AI workloads can often do a great job of text analysis, sometimes a more specialized tool can be used by an agent to get more predictable results.

-The **Azure Language in Foundry Tools** provides purpose-built analyzers that use statistical techniques to return structured, deterministic results — ideal for consistent output in automated pipelines.
+The **Azure Language in Foundry Tools** provides purpose-built analyzers that use statistical techniques to return structured, deterministic results—ideal for consistent output in automated pipelines.

 1. In the Foundry portal, navigate to the menu at the top of the screen and select **Build**.

 1. On the *Build* page, navigate to the menu on the left-side of the screen (you may need to expand it).
 In the menu, select **Deployments**.
 Then, at the top of the *Deployments* page, select **AI Services**.

-    Microsoft Foundry Tools includes multiple AI Services (formerly known as Microsoft Cognitive Services) that support common speech, translation, language, and content udenrstanding workloads.
+    Microsoft Foundry Tools includes multiple AI Services (formerly known as Microsoft Cognitive Services) that support common speech, translation, language, and content understanding workloads.

     ![Screenshot of Foundry AI services page.](./media/ai_services.png)